select/learn-web-development/README.md

 # Web(/App) Dev Course

+This course does not require any prior knowledge, if you got some - even better.
+The materials for this course are created so I can present them and might need some extra information that you will not find on the slides (especially in later lessons).

 <!-- MarkdownTOC -->

 - [Getting Started - Opinionated first steps in learning web development \(20 min\)](#getting-started---opinionated-first-steps-in-learning-web-development-20-min)